jwillmer/jekyllDecent/README.md

 redirect_from: /foo                 #Optional: Secondary url that will redirect to this page if GitHub-pages gem is installed!
 visible:       false                #Optional: Hide page from listing in the menu.
 weight:        5                    #Optional: Influence sorting of pages in the menu
-menutitle:     Offline              #Optional: Use a secondary name in the menu for a page
+menutitle:     Offline              #Optional: Use a secondary name in the menu (for page) or in the post list (for posts)
 ---
 ```